he1nh/openshift-prometheus/README.md

 ## serviceaccounts

-Create two service accounts, one for prometheus and one for grafana with the provided shell script
+Create two service accounts, one for prometheus and one for grafana with the provided script:

 ```code
 ./create_serviceaccounts.sh